T1k-T1k/SRingV3_/README.md

 # SRingV3_
-Yumm is the original creator of the script
+Yumm is the original creator of the script.